EVs and EV Infrastructure

 EV mandates

-In the near future, the sales of electric vehicles (EVs) will be mandated, and the phase-out of internal combustion engine (ICE) vehicles will bein (and has already begun in many countries, states, and cities throughout the world).
+In the near future, the sales of electric vehicles will be mandated, and the phase-out of ICE vehicles will begin (and has already begun in many countries, states, and cities throughout the world).
 Current global roads and fuel infrastructure are built for petrol; ICE vehicles that have historically relied on gasoline.

 The EU wants to phase out gas car sales by 2035, and many other countries have announced similar plans.
 Norway plans to ban sales of gasoline vehicles by 2025 (currently 60% of new car sales are electric).
 Germany's upper house of legislature passed resolution to only approve emission-free cars for use on the roads by 2030.
 France plans to ban sales of gasoline vehicles by 2040. [full list below]